-A separation agreement is a written agreement that formally sets out the financial arrangements in place while you are separated and can even provide for who in the future applies for a divorce or dissolution of a civil partnership.
-The agreement can also cover the following typically issues that arise upon separation:
+A Separation Agreement is a written agreement that formally sets out the financial arrangements in place while you and your partner are separated.
+They can even provide for who in the future applies for a divorce or dissolution of a civil partnership.
+The agreement can cover the following issues that typically arise upon separation:

-- what you intend to do with any items such as cars or furniture, especially bought jointly
+- What you intend to do with any items such as cars or furniture, especially those bought jointly.

-For those couples who are planning to make their separation permanent at some time and point in the future when perhaps the criteria are met, the separation agreement would ideally set out the criteria for when the separation will be made more permanent (for example, in the case of divorce, say in two years time and with consent) and the form of a final financial agreement (consent order) that will be presented to the court when the divorce or dissolution finally goes through.
+For those couples who are planning to make their separation permanent at some time and point in the future when perhaps the criteria are met, the separation agreement would ideally set out the criteria for when the separation will be made more permanent, acting as the final financial agreement that will be presented to the court when the divorce or dissolution finally goes through.